-To build community partnerships that creates an environment and promotes a lifestyle free of alcohol, tobacco and other drugs for Campbell County youth so that they can pursue a safe, healthy, responsible and productive lifestyle.
+To build community partnerships that create an environment and promote a lifestyle free of alcohol, tobacco, and other drugs for Campbell County youth so that they can pursue a safe, healthy, responsible, and productive lifestyle.

 The Campbell County community will provide an alcohol, tobacco and other drug-free environment and culture for its youth.

 The Campbell County Drug Free Alliance received a five-year federal Drug Free Communities Grant in 2015.
 The Drug-Free Communities (DFC) Support Program is a collaborative effort between the White House Office of National Drug Control Policy (ONDCP) and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 The primary purpose of the DFC Program is to strengthen collaboration among community entities and reduce substance use among youth.
 DFC grant award recipients are required to work toward these two goals as the primary focus of their primary federally-funded effort.